Dok4440/TCUBetaBot/TCUGuide/Error/README.md

 ```
 Comment out or edit [this](https://gitlab.com/Dok4440/TCUBetaBot/-/blob/develop/TCU.Core/Modules/CustomReactions/CustomReactions.cs#L38) in the source

+## TCU_err_08 - No custom reaction found.
+This error can appear as "No custom reaction found" & "No custom reaction found with that ID".
+Both of these errors mean you've been specifying or searching for a custom reaction that does not exist.
+The easiest way to "solve" this problem is by doing `.lcr`.
+This lists all custom reactions in the current server.
+And when done in DMs, it lists all global custom reactions (when you're a bot owner, `...selfhost`).

+*For people who are really weird (yes there's quite a few)*; if you really want to use any CR command on an unexisting custom reaction.
+You can make one. do `.h acr`

 ## FAQ
 **Why aren't these numbers adding up / making sense?**